Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 ## ACK Generation:
 Right now the protocol reacts with a large waiting time (4 times the deviation).
+If we send 4 packages and the second one is lost, then the reaction to send the again the second package wont arrive until we have recieved the acks for all 4 packages (or not).
+We would like to ackt in one RTT time.
+In order to do so we’ll **tolerate up to three duplicate acks**.
++ Once we have recieved **more than three duplicated ack** we’ll assume that it is a loss package and retransmit right away.
++
 ***